gluwa/cc3-balance-migration/README.md

 ```

 You can also pass a configuration with a list of blocked accounts and an account to
 act as the holder for the funds of those blocked accounts.
-For example, if we have a
+For example, if we have a file
 `config.json` with the contents:

 ```json